tidalcycles/tidal-doc/docs/index.md

+---
+id: TidalCycles
+title: TidalCycles
-# TidalCycles: Live coding and algorithmic pattern
+sidebar_label: Live coding and algorithmic pattern
+slug: /
+---

 Tidalcycles (or just 'Tidal' for short) is software for making patterns with code, whether live coding music at algoraves or